nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.selected
 ```
-Fired when the Icon is selected.
+Fired when the icon is selected.
 ```lua
 Icon.selected:Connect(function())